30 Examples

 • \(f_2\) finite for \(r \le R\)

-The conditions are fulfilled with \(a_1 = 0\) in the exterior and \(b=0\) in the interior of the sphere.
+The conditions are fulfilled with \(a = 0\) in the exterior and \(b=0\) in the interior of the sphere.

 We get from the conditions of continuity the following system